TREBL -- A Relative Complete Temporal Event-B Logic. Part I: Theory: The Temporal Event-B Logic

 \subsection{The Logic of Event-B}

 Given a machine $M$ we immediately obtain a logic $\mathcal{L}$, in which properties of $M$ can be expressed.
 If the state variables of $M$ are $\bar{v}$, then the set of basic well-formed formulae of $\mathcal{L}$ consists of the set of first-order logic formulae over the signature $\tau$ of the machine $M$ with all free variables among those in $\bar{v}$.
 Such formulae are interpreted in any state $S$ of $M$, where the value of the free (state) variables is interpreted by the value of these variables in $S$.
-That is, in $\mathcal{L}$ we can express properties of states, and such formulae are commonly referred to as the {\em state formulae} of $M$.
+That is, in $\mathcal{L}$ we can express properties of states\footnote{Actually, the logic $\mathcal{L}$ permits the expression of more than just properties of states.
+Also properties of state transitions and thus also of successor states can be expressed, but the formulae are nonetheless interpreted over states.
+With a bit of technical effort one can even express properties of finite prefixes of traces, and for the interpretation the first state in such sequences is needed.}, and such formulae are commonly referred to as the {\em state formulae} of $M$.

+We adopt common notation and write $S \models \varphi$ iff the formula $\varphi \in \mathcal{L}$ holds in the state $S$.
+Note that this requires that the free variables of $\varphi$ are among the state variables $\bar{v}$.
+A particular case arises for sentences: if $\varphi$ does not contain free variables, its validity does not depend on the state $S$.